 You can also find programs that use airbags in the hips and seat to inflate at different intervals to gently twist and swing the lower body.

-Although airbags make it possible to have a complete massage chair massage, it pales in comparison with what a massage therapist is able to do.
+Although airbags make it possible to have a complete chair massage, it pales in comparison with what a massage therapist is able to do.

 Massage therapists can cover the entire body, from head to toe.
 A massage therapist will be able to reach any small areas on your neck that is causing you pain.
 However, a massage chair may not be able or willing to reach the area.